Categories

 Then the parents need to read more YA.

 But they have to step into their own teenage shoes first.
 Books don’t corrupt teens, adults do.
 I mean, let’s take a phenomenal book like SPEAK by Laurie Halse Anderson, which critics wrongly said is “about date rape.”
 (It’s not, it is about depression.)
-No teen is going to read that book and go, “Hey, I should date-rape girls!”
+No teen is going to read that book and go, “Hey, I should date-rape people!”
 No one will read THE OUTSIDERS and say, “Gangs are cool!
 I should stab someone!”
 YA authors and editors are fierce defenders of teenagers—with our time, our words, our money, everything.
 That’s more than many parents can say, I’m afraid.

 Q: What advice would you give to parents of a 12 or 13-year-old about YA books (and video re-imaginings)?
 Should parents get involved?
-If so, at what point–selection, screening, pre-reading, vetoing, post-reading discussion?
+If so, at what point –selection, screening, pre-reading, vetoing, post-reading discussion?

 Let them read anything, eventually.
 Censoring our kids’ reading isn’t helping them, but only each family can determine what’s appropriate and what’s not.
 But this idea of keeping books away from kids is unforgivable utter nonsense.
 Why would a parent waste this golden opportunity to read a book with (or before) their kid and see what conversations come out of it?